Beatty Saugeen River

 The Beatty Saugeen River is a river in the Saugeen River and Lake Huron drainage basins in Grey County, southwestern Ontario, Canada.
-It is a tributary of the South Saugeen River.
+It is a tributary of the South Saugeen River which is itself a tributary of the Saugeen River.

 Course

 The river begins in a woods 2 km southeast of the community of Boothville in the township of Southgate.
 It flows west, to the north of the community of Dromore, then southwest, passing to the north of the community of Yeovil.
 The river heads west, over Holstein Dam at the community of Holstein, and under Ontario Highway 6 south of the community of Orchardville.
 The Beatty Saugeen turns northwest, passing to the south of the community of Hampden in the township of West Grey, before reaching its mouth at the South Saugeen River on the south side of the town of Hanover.

 The river is about 46 km long with a drainage basin of 274 km2 and average gradient of 4.5 metres per kilometre (23.8 ft per mile).